 Office of Justice Programs.
 The Office of Justice Programs (OJP) manages and coordinates the National Institute of Justice, Bureau of Justice Statistics, Office of Juvenile Justice and Delinquency Prevention, Office of Victims of Crimes, Bureau of Justice Assistance, and related grant programs.
-For the Office of Justice Programs and related offices, bureaus and programs, the Administration's revised FY2004 request is \$2.331 billion.
+For the Office of Justice Programs and related offices, bureaus and programs, the Senate-reported bill would provide \$2.631 billion, the House-passed bill would provide \$3.491 billion, as compared to the Administration's revised FY2004 request of \$2.331 billion.
 For FY2003, Congress appropriated \$3.594 billion for OJP programs.

-Several things account for the difference in funding for FY2003, as compared to the FY2004 request.
+Several factors account for the difference in funding for FY2003, compared to the FY2004 request and Senate and House bills.
 First, the Office of Domestic Preparedness was transferred from DOJ to DHS (\$1 billion in FY2003 funding).
-Second, the Administration's FY2004 request includes no funding for the State Criminal Alien Assistance program (\$248 million in FY2003 funding).
-Third, the FY2004 request includes no funding for either

-Local Law Enforcement Block Grants or Byrne Grants - effectively eliminating about \$437 million provided for FY2003.
+Second, the Administration's FY2004 request includes no funding for the State Criminal Alien Assistance Program (SCAAP), for which Congress appropriated \$248 million for FY2003.
+For FY2004, the Senate bill would provide \$250 million and the House bill, \$400 million, for SCAAP.
+Third, the FY2004 request includes no funding for COPS hiring and overtime (\$200 million in FY2003 funding).
+The Senate bill would provide \$200 million, while the House bill would provide no funding for this program.
+Fourth, the FY2004 request includes a proposal to consolidate the Local Law Enforcement and Byrne grants, replacing them with a Justice Assistance Grant program, and reducing funding by about \$437 million, compared to amounts appropriated for FY2003.
+Neither the House nor Senate bill reflects this proposal.